dynamicslab/pykoopman/docs/JOSS/paper.md

 ![External package dependencies of PyKoopman.\label{fig:package-structure-dependency}](./Fig2.png){ width=80% }

 The core component of the PyKoopman package is the Koopman model class.
-We used several base classes from `sklearn` to build the machine learning pipeline.
-We used `torch` and `lightning` for implementing deep learning methods for Koopman operator.
-We also used `pydmd` to incorporate some existing implementation for regression after nonlinear observables are chosen.
-Finally, we used `derivative` to obtain time derivative to deal with non-uniformly sampled data.
+We used several base classes from `scikit-learn` [@pedregosa2011scikit] to build the machine learning pipeline.
+We used `pytorch` [@paszke2019pytorch] and `lightning` [@Falcon_PyTorch_Lightning_2019] for implementing deep learning methods for Koopman operator.
+We also used `PyDMD` [@demo2018pydmd] to incorporate some existing implementation for regression after nonlinear observables are chosen.
+Finally, we used `derivative` [@kaptanoglu2022pysindy] to obtain time derivative to deal with non-uniformly sampled data.
 To summarize, the external package dependencies are depicted in Fig. \ref{fig:package-structure-dependency}.

 <!-- Below are justifications for each dependency: